Unexplained Injury or Accident in the Nursing Home

 Types of Abuse

 There are several different types of abuse your loved one could be suffering from at the hands of the nursing home staff.
-If your loved one is suffering from one type of abuse, it is likely they are also are suffering from other types.
+If your loved one is suffering from one type of abuse, likely, that they are also suffering from other types.
 The types of abuse are:

 - Verbal or Mental: Insults, humiliation, harassment and threats.